A generalized PGL(2) Petersson/Bruggeman-Kuznetsov formula for analytic applications: Introduction

 \subsection{Weighted Weyl-Selberg Law and equidistribution}

 In this section and in Section \ref{sec:intro:LSI}, we consider \emph{families} of automorphic representations.
 That is, we consider sequences of varying test functions $f$ or $f_\A$ with some parameter, usually $f(1)$ or $f_\A(1)$, going to infinity.
-Recall by the Plancherel formula (see e.g.\ \eqref{PlDef}), that $f_p(1)$ is equal to an integral over the local family $\cF_p(f)$ of representations with respect to Plancherel measure.
+Recall by the Plancherel formula (see e.g.\ \eqref{PlDef}), that $f_p(1)$ is equal to an integral over the local family $\cF_p(f)$ of representations with respect to Plancherel measure, and that the spectral assumption implies that $f(1)\geq 0$.